Charlotte 4th of July Fireworks and Events

 Gaston All American Festival | Gastonia

-The City of Gastonia Fourth of July festival is now the Gaston All American Fair and includes more rides, live music, food, crafts, games, art, music, entertainment, and a new spectacular fireworks show on June 23.
+The Gaston All American Fair and includes rides, live music, food, crafts, games, art, entertainment and a new spectacular fireworks show on June 22.
 Free.
 See website for schedule of events.
 Eastridge Mall, 246 N. New Hope Road, Gastonia.

 Fireworks and Music Spectacular | Denver

-Pack a picnic, blankets and chairs for Charlotte Symphony’s Summer Pops Celebrate America!
-With Fireworks.
-The concert features patriotic songs, followed by a dynamic fireworks display. $5-$15; children 12 and under admitted free.
+Charlotte Symphony will perform patriotic favorites followed by fireworks. $5-$20; children 12 and under admitted free.
 8:15 p.m.
 Symphony Park, 4400 Sharon Road.

 Summer Celebration | Mooresville

-Enjoy local entertainment and food, kid-friendly activities and spectacular fireworks.
+Enjoy local entertainment, food, kid-friendly activities and spectacular fireworks.
 Bring a blanket and chairs, and arrive early.
 Free.
-4-10 p.m.
+6-10 p.m.
 Lowe’s YMCA, 170 Joe V. Knox Ave., Mooresville.

 USNWC Fourth of July Celebration | Charlotte

 U.S. National Whitewater Center’s Fourth of July Celebration is a two-day festival that features outdoor adventure, yoga, live music and spectacular fireworks displays.
 Musical performances take place each evening, followed by fireworks. $6 parking fee.
-3-9:30 p.m.
-U.S. National Whitewater Center, 5000 Whitewater Center Pkwy. usnwc.org.
+9 a.m.-10 p.m.
+U.S. National Whitewater Center, 5000 Whitewater Center Pkwy.

 4th of July Firecracker Run | Village of Lake Park